This post contains sponsored links. Please read full disclosure if you would like additional details.

 History of Letchworth State Park

 NY State governor signed Letchworth into a state park in 1907.
 The land was a gift from a retired businessman William Pryor Letchworth.
 The Seneca called the area Valley of the 3 Falls.
-Millions of years of geology can be witnessed in the exposed rock formations.
-The park documents the history of the Seneca with displays, a restored council house and the grave of Mary Jemison, a white woman adopted and assimilated into Seneca culture.
+Likewise, millions of years of geology can be witnessed in the exposed rock formations.
+Further, the park documents the history of the Seneca with displays, a restored council house, as well as the grave of Mary Jemison, a white woman adopted and assimilated into Seneca culture.

 Donna Emperador is a travel and food blogger and copywriter.
 Donna believes in learning about different cultures while sharing good food and cocktails.
 She has lived in South Florida for over 20 years and enjoys spending time exploring the road to find unique places to share with readers.
 She can be found on Facebook, Instagram, and Pinterest.